The

 Exo-Psychology

-Nonetheless, there are enough odd occurrences surrounding astronauts to be worth mentioning.
+Nonetheless, there are enough odd occurrences surrounding astronauts that have made it into public media to be worth mentioning.

 In his book,